 Tender, perfectly moist and sweet, this Vanilla cupcakes recipe is perfect for every occasion!
 Top with a simple American Buttercream or Swiss Meringue Frosting.
-If you love these, you will also love these Lemon Cupcakes, Chocolate Cupcakes and Strawberry Cupcakes.
+If you love these, you will also love this White Cake recipe, Lemon Cupcakes, Chocolate Cupcakes and Strawberry Cupcakes.

 I can’t even begin to tell you how many cupcakes I’ve baked in my lifetime.
 I’m talking about hundreds and hundreds of little tender cakes adorned with creamy, sweet frosting.
 But no matter how many times I’ve made them, I never get tired of it!